 - Distributed core to enable low latency and fast speeds.
 Our network is designed with its core elements distributed across the country.
 That means data traffic gets on the internet faster, which increases mobile data speeds.

-AT&T’s Evolution to 5G
+AT&T Evolution to 5Gs

 1Actual customer speeds may vary.
-Download speeds are typically up to 940Mbps due to overhead capacity reserved to deliver the data.
+Download speeds are typically up to 940 Mbps due to overhead capacity reserved to deliver the data.

 Updated on: Jun 29, 2018